TCCON/tccon-qc-plots/README.md

 The optional **--cmap** argument can be used to change the colormap used in the plots, it must be one of the [matplotlib named colormaps](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html)

+The optional **--show-all** argument can be used so that plots don't make use of fixed axis ranges, when given all the data points will appear in the plots, even huge outliers.

 ### Who do I talk to? ###

 sebastien.roche@mail.utoronto.ca